MicahElliott/mrswlf/README.md

 - `w` — Barely notice the change since so close to original spot.
 But see option to put it on bottom, which is harder but better IMO, described below.

-- `m` — Also surprisingly fast adjustment.
-Maybe since `m` was such a pain before.
+- `m` — This location is something I haven't see done in any other layouts, and I can't figure out why.
+Was a surprisingly fast adjustment; maybe since `m` was such a pain before.
 You'd have to get used to having this on left for many layouts anyway.
 Lots of long-term mistakes with it, though.

 - `l` — Not sure how it ever ended up above `n` — bad SFBs there, so it has to go somewhere comfy, and this is a common stack, above (or below) `r`.

-- `o` — Very challenging being on thumb.
+- `o` — Also hasn't been done before afaict.
+Very challenging being on thumb.
   Wonder if it's worth trying only this move independently for a week to see if it's workable for you.
-Other layouts put `e` and `t` on thumb to seemingly great success (though haven't see any other do `o`), so we know it's possible.
+Other layouts put `e` and `t` and others on thumb to seemingly great success (though haven't see any other do `o`), so we know it's possible.
 Just takes a lot of focus on learning.
 Was cutting my overall speed in half(!) for several days, and took at least a week to be even a little comfortable.
 I recommend omitting it from your typing trainer while learning the other changes.
 The reason `o` has nowhere "normal" to go is because we take it as a given that we're stuck with `n` on right-index, and we want a "vowel hand". `o` can't stay on right-pinky because of the awful `you` redirect. `o` can't go above or below `e` because `one` would be even worse than `you`.
 And anywhere else, SFBs go crazy.
 So either `n` or `o` ends up losing its place on the vowel hand.

 - `b` — Kinda hard adjustment, but feels amazing.
 On this layout: if you feel yourself stretching, you're probably reaching for the wrong key.